mmukhin/steroids-ios-background-audio-plugin/README.md

-Steroids iOS background audio plugin
+AVSession plugin
 ====================

+##Purpose

+Sets AVSession category to AVAudioSessionCategoryPlayback.
+This is to enable background audio on iOS.

+##Status

+This plugin is unfinished and only put together as a hack on github (mostly edited in the browser!). #worksforme

 ##Usage

-Sets AVSession category to AVAudioSessionCategoryPlayback.
-To enable background audio on iOS.
+Example below in Coffeescript.

 ```
-window.setAVSessionCategory("AVAudioSessionCategoryPlayback", function(str) {
-    alert(echoValue == "Done setting AVAudioSessionCategoryPlayback."); // should alert true.
-});
+  $scope.tackleIOSAVSession = ->
+    console.log 'setting AVSession on iOS...'
+    onSuccess = (str) ->
+      console.log('Set the AVSession on iOS: ' + str)
+    onError = (err) ->
+      console.log('Unable to set iOS audio session')
+    cordova.exec(onSuccess, onError, "AVSession", "setCategory", ['AVAudioSessionCategoryPlayback'])

 ```

-NB: this method is hard-coded to use only AVAudioSessionCategoryPlayback.
-Must haxor further to enable other categories.
+NB: the setCategory method is hard-coded to use only AVAudioSessionCategoryPlayback.
+It would be quite trivial to enable other categories by actually using the argument supplied to the method.